RobinsonZ/cluck/Spec Sheet.md

 * `password`: The encoded (hashed) password of the credential.
 * `accessLevel`: The access level of the credential (`TIMECLOCK`, `TIMESHEET`, or `ADMIN`).
 * `_class`:This field is used internally by Spring Data.
 It should always be set to the string `"org.team1540.cluck.backend.data.Credential"`.

+#### Analytics

+The backend stores an event history in a collection called `analyticsEvents`, if you're into that sort of thing.

+Each analytics event contains the following fields:

+- `timestamp`: The time of the event, in milliseconds from the UNIX epoch.
+- `user`: The username (i.e. credential) causing this event; i.e. the username used to authenticate to the API when making the logged request.
+Can be blank if the record is of an automated action (e.g. `outstanding_login`)
+- `description`: A description of the event.
+Current descriptions are as follows:
+  - `clock_in`: A user clocked in.
+  - `clock_in_failed_not_found`: A user attempted to clock in, but they were not found in the user database/entered their ID incorrectly.
+  - `clock_in_failed_repeat_clock`: A user attempted to clock in, but was already clocked in beforehand.
+  - `clock_out`: A user clocked out.
+  - `clock_out_failed_not_found`: A user attempted to clock out, but they were not found in the user database/entered their ID incorrectly.
+  - `clock_out_failed_repeat_clock`: A user attempted to clock out, but was already clocked out beforehand/never clocked in in the first place.
+  - `outstanding_login`: A user failed to clock out and was clocked out automatically by the auto-logout system.

 ### Time Cache